 And keep digging through the resources and annotations on Leo’s tour.
 There’s a lot there.

 More #netnarr twists to come… we are just getting warmed up!

-The post "The #netnarr Twist on Guest Speaker Videos and Annotation Thereof" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2017/02/netnarr-twist/) on February 3, 2017.
+The post "The #netnarr Twist on Guest Speaker Videos and Annotation Thereof" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2017/02/netnarr-twist/) on February 3, 2017.